ANGELUS ROSE, the sequel to LOST ANGELS, will be out from Automatism Press in 2019. Stay tuned for details.

 DEMON LOVERS: A SUCCUBUS AND INCUBUS ANTHOLOGY, published by Ravenous Romance, featured my Lorelei story “Never Bargained for You.”
 Lorelei is the protagonist of LOST ANGELS and the upcoming ANGELUS ROSE.
 Those books were co-written with Brian Thomas.

 “Loren Rhoads presents a stylish, glittering, sexy story of a British rocker in LA making a deal with the devil — and getting more than he asked for.” — dragonsandshiftersandbooks

 SINS OF THE SIRENS: FOURTEEN STORIES OF DARK DESIRE, published by Dark Arts Books, features four of my stories.
 The anthology contains the original Lorelei story (“The Angel’s Lair”) and an Alondra story (“Last-Born”).
 “Still Life with Shattered Glass” originally appeared — in a less X-rated version — in Cemetery Dance magazine.
-“Sound of Impact” is original to the book.
+“Sound of Impact” is original to the Sirens book.

 “Rhoads doesn’t ease the reader into Sins of the Sirens.
 Instead she turns the heat all the way up to an unbearable swelter.” — Dreadful Tales

 “The mix of modern-day San Francisco with the obscure mythology of witchcraft and vampirism, along with the earthy portrayal of the physical relationship, makes reading this story an intensely engaging experience.” — Paul S. Jenkins, The Fix

 Ashes & Rust, a chapbook containing four of my post-apocalyptic stories, was originally published by Automatism Press in October 2005.
 The chapbook includes “Mothflame,” “Justice,” “Fitzgerald’s Shadow,” and “The Acid that Dissolves Images,” which were published in Not One of Us, Blood Rose, Indigenous Fiction, and the book LEND THE EYE A TERRIBLE ASPECT.
 An updated ebook was published for the Kindle in 2012.
 Click to buy an e-copy.

 “Ashes & Rust was just wonderful.
 She reminded me that I enjoy science fiction.
 And, wow, can she ever write it!” — Maria Alexander, author of Mr. Wicker

 My whole short fiction bibliography is here.